ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent brought out a bottle of yellowish liquor with hornets suspended in it, while two Brazilian engineering students figured out the sound system.

-making the pulling down gesture to indicate fucking someone
+When they got it working Brent felt a shiver down his spine.
+It was really good.

+Emilio grabbed the bottle from Brent and pranced around the living room, pumping his fist and draping his arms around two of the Columbian students who had started dancing with each other.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished, watching everyone talking and dancing happily.
 He could see fireworks shooting off Taipei 101, tiny grains of light in the distance.
+The tall blonde girl, (Alyssa, American), sat down next to Brent, and asked him a bunch of questions about his relationship with Hero and his study methods.

 After midnight they went to a windowless room in the basement where the floor was covered with Tatami mats and cushions, listening to reggaeton.
 Brent sat up